guimouraO1/Goes16-Processamento-cpa/README.md

 Make sure to update the paths in the `dirs` dictionary to match your file system structure and requirements.

 ---

-This configuration section provides you with insights into the customization options within the `dirs.py` script.
-You can adjust these paths to align with your directory structure and preferences.

 ## Usage